 Bathing in warm - not hot - water will help prevent the skin drying out further.
 Apply moisturiser within three to five minutes of your bath or shower when your skin is most absorbent using gentle, hydrating products without strong fragrances.

-Apply sunscreen daily during your morning routine to help avoid incidental sun damage.
+Sunscreen should be applied during your daily morning routine to help avoid incidental sun damage.
 Look Good Feel Better follows the recommendations of the Cancer Council Australia in regards to sunscreen use.
 Look for a broad-spectrum sunscreen with a minimum protection of SPF30.

 Massage the sunscreen into your face, neck and ears (avoiding your eyes) 20 minutes before you go outside, and reapply at least every two hours.
 Apply half a teaspoon of sunscreen to the face, neck, ears and the scalp if you have experienced hair loss, and one teaspoon to each limb, the front of the body and the back of the body.

 Always patch test sunscreen, store it in a cool and dry place, and be mindful of its expiry date.
-Although some moisturisers contain SPFs, you should always use a dedicated sunscreen underneath.
+Although some products like moisturisers contain SPFs, you should always use a dedicated sunscreen underneath.